-The crucial assumption of Carroll and Chen is that the relevant stationary measure on the phase space of the universe is unbounded, allowing for macrostates of arbitrarily high entropy.
+The crucial assumption of Carroll and Chen is that the relevant stationary measure on the phase space of the universe is unbounded, allowing for macrostates of arbitrarily high entropy (while it's assumed that none has infinite entropy).
 Hence, every macrostate is a non-equilibrium state from which the entropy can typically increase in both time directions, defining a thermodynamic arrow - or rather two opposite ones - on either side of the entropy minimum.
-A typical entropy curve (one hopes) would thus be roughly parabolic or "U-shaped", attaining its global minimum at some moment in time and growing monotonously (modulo small fluctuations) in both directions of this vertex (Fig. 2).
-Barbour et al. (2015) describe such a profile as "one-past-two-futures", the idea being that observers on each branch of the curve would identify the direction of the entropy minimum - which the authors name Janus point - as their past.
-In other words, there are two future-eternal episodes making up the history of the universe, with the respective arrows of time pointing in opposite directions.
+A typical entropy curve (one hopes) would thus be roughly parabolic or "U-shaped", attaining its global minimum at some moment in time and growing monotonically (modulo small fluctuations) in both directions from this vertex (Fig. 2).
+Barbour et al. (2015) describe such a profile as "one-past-two-futures", the idea being that observers on each branch of the curve would identify the direction of the entropy minimum - which the authors name the Janus point - as their past.
+In other words, we would have two future-eternal epochs making up the total history of the universe, with the respective arrows of time pointing in opposite directions.